Local government strategies to protect groundwater

 In addition, groundwater is the major source for agricultural irrigation on 5,153 farms (2017 Census of Agriculture).
 Groundwater is also critical to many ecosystems in Michigan – providing a steady flow of cool high-quality water to streams, lakes, and wetlands.

-Despite the widespread dependence, little is found in local zoning to protect or prevent contamination of groundwater.
+Despite widespread dependence on groundwater, zoning tools to protect or prevent contamination of groundwater are less widespread.

 Not putting in safeguards could come at a high cost since groundwater is always at risk, and cleanup is very expensive, it is advised that communities take precautions with the tools available to them.